cloudfoundry/docs-bosh/content/init-huaweicloud.md

  ---
 ### Create a Key Pair {: #create-key-pair }
  1. Log on to the [ECS console](https://auth.huaweicloud.com/authui/login.action?locale=en-us#/login).
- 1. In the left-side navigation pane, choose **Networks & Security** > **Key Pairs**.
+ 1. On the ECS Dashboard, In the left-side navigation pane, choose **Key Pairs**.
- 1. On the Key Pairs page, select a region, and click **Create Key Pair**.
+ 1. On the Key Pairs page, click **Create Key Pair**.
- 1. On the Create Key Pair page, enter a name for the key pair, and select **Automatically Create a Key Pair**.
+ 1. On the Create Key Pair page, enter a name for the key pair, and click **OK**.
  1. Save private key to `~/Downloads/bosh.pem`.
  See [Create an SSH key pair](https://support.huaweicloud.com/en-us/dew_faq/dew_01_0063.html)
  ---
 ### Create and Configure Security Group {: #create-security }
- Log on to the  ECS console.
+ Log on to the  VPC console.
-In the left-side navigation pane, select Networks & Security > > Security group.
+In the left-side navigation pane, select Network > > Virtual Private Cloud > > Security group.
- 1. On the ECS Dashboard, select **Networks & Security** and then select **Security group**.
+ 1. On the VPC Dashboard, select **Security group**.
  1. Select a region and then click **Create Security Group**.
  1. Complete the Create Security Group form with the following information:
     * **Security group name**: bosh